Gundwane Ndiweni

 Gundwane "Mkhaliphi" Ndiweni (also known as Khondwane Ndiweni) was a military leader and the first Paramount Chief of Matabeleland.
 He is credited for founding modern day Matabeleand and Bulawayo in Zimbabwe.
-He set up the first of the four capitals, Gibxhegu around modern-day Bulawayo.
+He set up the first of the four capitals, Gibixhegu around modern-day Bulawayo.
 He was also the maternal uncle of King Mzilikazi - a brother to the kings mother, Cikose Ndiweni.

 He is best known for leading King Mzilikazi's splinter group to settle in Matabeleland after they left Zululand.